Addiction | 7 min read

 • Family-based programs: Family-based programs are intended for parents and caregivers to access resources to prevent substance abuse in children.
 For example, family-based programs may include parenting classes to teach parents how to build supportive relationships with children.

-• School-based programs: School-based programs help students develop social, emotional, cognitive, and substance-refusal skills.
-These programs may include education, coping skills training, connecting at-risk children to positive mentors, and after-school programs.
+• School-based programs: These programs help students develop social, emotional, cognitive, and substance-refusal skills.
+They may include education, training in coping skills, connecting at-risk children with positive mentors, and after-school activities.

 • Community-based programs: Community-based programs work with community organizations and leadership to focus on local at-risk communities.
 These programs are tailored to the unique needs of each community.\